 To get around this, you could arrange for both of your witnesses to watch through a closed window as you sign your Will – it’s important that they’re present at the same time for this.

 Then, after ensuring that your witnesses have recently sanitised their hands, you can pass your Will through your letterbox.
 You’ll then need to return to the window to watch them both add their details and signatures to your Will – ideally, they should use their own pens for this.

 After sanitising their hands again, they can return the will to you through the letterbox, allowing you to put it away somewhere safe.
-For more information on this, Farewill have some good guidance on Will writing and witnessing when self-isolating.
+For more information on this, our Partner Farewill have some good guidance on Will writing and witnessing when self-isolating.

 How are gifts left to Tenovus Cancer Care spent?